unorthodox-paradox/omsi-2_uchill/docs/3112_driver_passenger_ac.md

 #### 3.1.1.2.3&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Operational mode

-Depending on its controlling button's state, F1 may operate in either of the two following primary modes: *EM* (button in "OFF" state) or *AM* (button in "ON" state).
+Depending on its controlling controller's state, F1 may operate in either of the two following primary modes: *EM* (controller in "OFF" state) or *AM* (controller in "ON" state).
 The former employs a mixture of cool and engine-heated air, while the latter supplies air whose temperature is regulated by the roof-mounted A/C unit (in vehicles not having one, the availability of a smaller, driver-dedicated imaginary one is assumed).

 F2 has no such operational mode, as it is always backed by one or multiple exterior A/C units.

 #### 3.1.1.2.4&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;Output temperature - Driver's A/C

 In EM, the temperature of the function's air output lies in the interval [t<sub>cool</sub>, t<sub>engine\*</sub>], depending directly on *A2*'s setting.
-The value of the "cool" lower bound is either equal to that of the environment, when A4 is in *FM* (button in "OFF" state), or that of the cabin, when A4 is in *RM* (button in "ON" state).
+The value of the "cool" lower bound is either equal to that of the environment, when A4 is in *FM* (controller in "OFF" state), or that of the cabin, when A4 is in *RM* (controller in "ON" state).
 The starred upper bound implies that, regardless of the engine's temperature, the output temperature never rises above sane—in the sense of posing a threat to public health—limits.

 In AM, the output temperature's interval likewise depends on A2, with its minimum and maximum values in this case varying based on several factors, including the A/C unit's effectiveness and the environmental temperature's departure from the A/C's *ideal* output temperature represented by A2's setting.
 A4 plays a role in this operational mode as well: In RM, the positive feedback loop occurring—the amount of air being processed during each frame is warmer or cooler than that the frame before, therefore being easier to warm up or cool down further by spending the same amount of energy—allows the A/C to attain *better*, i.e., closer to the desired ideal, output temperatures than those it would achieve in the same context under FM.